bradleyq/shader-toolkit/README.md

 <img src="images/sun-position.gif" />

 ## vaporwave
 A E S T H E T I C. Couple neat tricks here.
 Detecting water by using model height instead of texture.
 Barycentric coordinates to tell where on a face a fragment is.
 Also making use of extended sky.
+Does not include entities to keep the pack simple.

 Requirements:
 - none for base